 Stop for a moment to chat with Fabien & Romuald who are the hard toiling bakers or be guided in your purchases by the well-informed Cindy:

 There are plans to expand so as to incorporate a patissiere.

 Le Fournil du Fenua can be found opposite the dispensaire (just ask a local) in a new commercial building on the waterfront & is open daily except Mondays.

-The waterfront position (see photo above) sees the bakery well patronized by the discerning yachty – if you are moored off Bloody Mary’s run your eye over to the foot of Mt Otemanu to find the above building then do yourself a favour & head over at first light for some great breakfast delights for those aboard.
+The waterfront position (see photo above) sees the bakery well patronized by the discerning yachty.
+If you’re moored off Bloody Mary’s, run your eye over to the foot of Mt Otemanu to find the building above.
+Do yourself a favor and head over at first light for some great breakfast delights for those aboard.